bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 The L1 model creates a positive-sum game where application-specific chains can optimize their economics while contributing to overall ecosystem value.

 **H4-D: Governance Hysteresis Necessity**
 Governance hysteresis (from the platform whitepaper) is critical for economic stability by preventing rapid parameter changes.
+This relates to the **Governance Parameters** framework outlined in [[Economic Taxonomy]].

 ### Testing Approach